BirchTree1812/demand-profitability-analysis/README.md

-Overview
-You are a marketing analytic consultant doing category analysis for a multi-product category.
-You are asked to perform pricing and proﬁtability analysis for this category.
-The market has three products sold by di erent ﬁrms: 1, 2, and 3.
-You have been informed that the marginal cost of the products are $C1 = 0.5$, $C2 = 0.75$, $C3 = 0.9$, and the retail margin for all the products is 10%.
-Denote the prices of the three products as P1, P2, P3.
-Based on the demand models that your data science team has run on the sales and pricing data for this category, you know that the own and cross price elasticities for the three products can be speciﬁed using the following demand system:
-𝑄 =𝐴 𝑃 . 𝑃 . 𝑃 .
-𝑄 =𝐴 𝑃 . 𝑃 . 𝑃 .
-𝑄 =𝐴 𝑃 . 𝑃 . 𝑃 .
+# Demand and Profitability Analysis for a Multi-Product Category

+As a marketing analytic consultant, you are tasked with performing pricing and profitability analysis for a multi-product category with three products sold by different firms.

+The demand system equation is as follows:

+$$ A_1 \cdot P_1^{-1} + A_2 \cdot P_2^{-1} + A_3 \cdot P_3^{-1} = 1 $$

+Where:
-Further, the base prices of three products are given as: P1 = $2, P2 = $1.75 and P3 = $1.5.
+- $P_1, P_2, P_3$ are the prices of the three products
-Please answer the following questions based on this information.
-(Note: You are not given information on A1, A2, and A3.)
+- $A_1, A_2, A_3$ are constants that represent the demand elasticity for each product

+The base prices for the products are as follows:
+- Product 1: $100
+- Product 2: $150
+- Product 3: $200

+Your analysis should include the following:
+1. Calculate the demand elasticity for each product
+2. Determine the optimal prices for each product to maximize profitability
+3. Analyze the impact of price changes on overall demand and profitability

+*Note: This assignment is 67% complete.*